VinamraSuman17/VinamraSuman17/README.md

 - 👋 Hi, I’m @VinamraSuman17
-- 👀 I’m interested in learning new Technilogies
+- 👀 I’m interested in learning new Technologies
 - 🌱 I’m currently learning React and GitHub
 - 💞️ I’m looking to collaborate on GitHub
 - 📫 How to reach me Vinamra Suman